Multi-Object Grasping in the Plane: Experiments

 \textbf{Metrics:} We compare both picking systems based on success rate, percentage of objects picked, and picks per hour. \textit{Success rate}: the percentage of grasp attempts that moved at least one object into the box. \textit{Percent picked}: the fraction of objects that were moved to the box. \textit{Picks per hour (PPH)}: total number of objects picked per hour, through single or multi-object grasps.

-\textbf{Physical experiment details:} We create 20 picking scenes where we randomly place 33 objects in different positions and orientations.
+\textbf{Physical experiment details:} We use the UR5 robot arm with a Robotiq 2F-85 gripper, and an Astra RGBD camera in all experiments.
+We create 20 picking scenes where we randomly place 33 objects in different positions and orientations.
 We clustered objects arbitrarily to create opportunities for multi-object grasps.
 In each scene, we use both the multi-object picking system and the single-object picking system to generate grasps.
 We replicated the scene manually between the two picking systems, leading to a total of 40 real-robot runs.
 Please see Fig.~\ref{fig:mog_intro} for a sample real-world scene.
 A failed grasp attempt is where the robot misses a grasp (all objects escape), or where all objects fall out of the gripper before they reach the box.

 \textbf{Results:} Picking results can be found in Table.~\ref{table:picking_results}.
 Both systems picked a similar percentage of objects.
 However, the multi-object grasping system achieved \textbf{13.6\%} higher grasp success.
 A major source of grasp failure is uncertainty in state and model parameters.
 This affects success rates of both picking systems.
 The single-object system suffers more as it makes more grasp attempts aimed at picking single objects that are oftentimes not easily accessible due to clutter.
-We find that the multi-object grasping system is \textbf{59.9\%} faster than the single object picking baseline.
+Another source of grasp failure is model mismatch.
+Grasps were planned in the physics simulator and the underlying assumptions there may not hold on the real physical system.
+We find that the multi-object grasping system is \textbf{59.9\%} faster than the single object picking baseline in picks per hour (PPH).
 This is in spite of the fact that uncertainty can sometimes aid the single-object picking system in grasping more than one object at a time.